iambrainstorming/iambrainstorming.github.io/src/chapters/education/books-recommendation.md

 [Social Problems: Continuity and Change](https://saylordotorg.github.io/text_social-problems-continuity-and-change/index.html)

 The Social Problems book, published in 2012, doesn't include research conducted after that year.
-It should be used as an outline and updated with the latest research.
+It should serve as an outline and be updated with the latest research, incorporating data from international, local, and national sources.
 Since it has a Creative Commons license, anyone can contribute to its updates.

 [Economics MRU](https://mru.org/)